-A payer who withholds tax from personal services income but who is not already registered with the Department of Revenue for wage withholding must register by completing Form AS/RP1, Registration Application for Sales and Use Tax and/or Income Tax Withholding, and returning the form to the Business Registration Unit at Post Office Box 25000, Raleigh, North Carolina 27640.
+A payer who withholds tax from personal services income but who is not already registered with the Department of Revenue for wage withholding must register by completing Form AS/RP1, Registration Application for Sales and Use Tax and/or Income Tax Withholding, and returning the form to the North Carolina Department of Revenue at Post Office Box 25000, Raleigh, North Carolina 27640.
 The payer will be assigned an account identification number, will receive forms for paying the tax withheld from personal services income, and will pay the tax on a quarterly basis.